اَعُوْذُ بِاللهِ مِنَ الشَّيْطَانِ الرَّجِيْمِ

 I tried this recipe multiple times, each time slightly altering the amounts.
 The ingredients remained the same, but the proportions didn’t seem right to me the first few times to create my perfect cheese and onion roll.
 This Greggs cheese and onion pasty recipe is a pretty good replica of the original, even if I do say so myself.
 These cheese and onion pasties are perfect for Ramadan or for a quick snack.
 These potato snacks can be made prior and frozen.
 When you are feeling a cheese and onion pastry simply remove from the freezer and allow for the cheese and onion pasties to come up to room temperature before baking in the oven.

 This recipe uses cheddar cheese, but it is up to you depending on which cheese you prefer.
 My family like cheddar cheese so that is why I use it.
 It is also best to buy blocks of the required cheese and grate it yourself at home.
 This is because the store grated cheese has other additives in it, so it always tastes nicer if you grate the cheese yourself.
-The readymade puff pastry I use is from Aldi.
-I have tried other brands and they taste quite similar.
-The Tesco finest brand did taste the nicest, but not that much nicer that I could justify spending that much more on it.
+I used to use the readymade puff pastry from Aldi, but it turns out that has alcohol in it, so I had to stop using it.
+After some research I have found that the Tesco branded and Sainsbury’s branded puff pastry does not have alcohol in it, so I am going to stick with using them.
 You can even make your own, but I have never actually made it.
 I might attempt it soon.

 I made these several times during Ramadan for family.
 It was something different, so it went down well as usually our starters consist of samosas and pakoras.
 I made relatively small sized cheese and onion pasties unlike the Greggs ones so they would be less filling and be more like appetizers.
 I use one puff pastry sheet to make four pasties.
 It just makes things easier for me, but when I make it for a family event, I make them smaller and end up making 8 per puff pastry sheet.
 I always fold my puff pastry sheet to get even sized puff pastry, but I know some people will think that makes me an amateur, but who cares?